Sources of Inspiration for Starting a Business

+- Tell a friend.
 If you announce to a friend that you intend to start a business, that friend will ask how it’s going every time you meet.
 The need to report progress should be enough to motivate you to make at least some headway.
 Nothing is better than to have a friend keep nagging you about your great idea — that’s what friends are for!

 - Leave your job.
 Leaving your job is a pretty radical step, but some folks can never quite get up the courage to start the businesses they’ve been dreaming about without having a cataclysmic event push them into doing it.
 Leaving a good job is a major decision that must not be taken lightly, and it needs to be considered only after you’ve done your homework on the business concept you want to execute.
 You can do all the feasibility work for your new business while you’re still at your job and not leave until you’re ready to devote full attention to the new business.

+- Find a mentor.
 When you’re starting a business for the first time, it’s wonderful to have someone you can turn to when you need advice, when you’re frustrated or discouraged, or when you want to share a small win.
 Mentors come in all shapes and sizes, but the best mentors are ones who believe in you and can be honest with you, who introduce you to important people you need to meet, and who pick you up when you fall down.
 A mentor may be someone who has had a successful business in the industry in which you’re interested or someone whom you admire regardless of whether he or she happens to have experience in the same area as you.
 That’s why it’s so important to network, get out there and meet new people, because you never know when you’ll meet your mentor, the person who ultimately starts you on your way.

 - Do something — anything.
 Leap into your opportunity with both feet and start doing something that makes your business happen.
 File for your DBA (“doing business as”) or your incorporation papers with a business name.
 Set up your home office to accommodate the new business until it’s ready to move to a more formal site (or like many entrepreneurs today, keep your business at home and operate it virtually over the Internet).
 Get your domain address for the web.
 Have some business cards made up.
 It doesn’t take much to start building a critical mass of activities so that, before you know it, you feel like you’re honestly in business.